SoniEx2/MDXML/README.md

 As with markdown, escaping can be done with `\`.

-    \    this shows up with 4 spaces in a row
+    \    this counts as 4 spaces in a row
     \# this is not a tag
     \## this is not an attribute
     \`this isn't a comment\`